post-self/motes-played.post-self.ink/content/_index.md

 ### Note

 This book relies on the plots of The Post-Self Cycle, particularly [*Mitzvot*](https://mitzvot.post-self.ink).
 It is strongly recommended that you read those works first.
 They may all be found [here](https://post-self.ink/cycle) as paperbacks, ebooks, and free to read in the browser.
+If you would prefer to jump right in, spoilers be damned, you can find a primer [here](/primer).

 The tilde (~) is the punctuation mark of whimsy and on this I will not be swayed.